juliesymons/juliesymons.github.io/userGPUOperators/index.md

 more than 4 elements) and those that that operate on “big tensor” fields (fields with tensors of more than 4 elements).
-The “Small tensor” `GPUOperator` is generally the most efficient since they can be easily optimized and fused with other `GPUOperator`'s.
+The “Small tensor” `GPUOperator` is generally the most efficient since they can be easily optimized and fused with other `GPUOperator`s.
 Small tensor fields are the most common and include scalar fields, vector fields (with length 2, 3, or 4 vectors), matrix fields (2 x 2 matrices) and color fields (four components, RGBA, per tensor).
 The “Big tensor” `GPUOperator` is usually